mpv-player/mpv/DOCS/man/lua.rst

 strictly speaking nothing to do with mpv or video/audio playback.
 They are provided for convenience.
 Most compensate for Lua's scarce standard library.

+Be warned that any of these functions might disappear any time.
+They are not strictly part of the guaranteed API.

 ``utils.getcwd()``
     Returns the directory that mpv was launched from.
 On error, ``nil, error`` is returned.